LuccaWang1/PetPlanner/README.md

 ### More if you're interested
 1. Create an account

-A user instance is created via the user inputs to the form and the User class in model.py.
-The user's account information is stored in the app's postgreSQL relational database.
-Passwords are hashed with salt using Passlib and Argon2 to securely hash passwords in a way that makes it difficult for attackers to perform brute-force (dictionary) attacks, even if they have access to significant computational resources.
+* A user instance is created via the user inputs to the form and the User class in model.py (OOP).
+* The user's account information is stored in the app's postgreSQL relational database.
+* Passwords are hashed with salt using Passlib and Argon2 to securely hash passwords in a way that makes it difficult for attackers to perform brute-force (dictionary) attacks, even if they have access to significant computational resources.
+* Form styled with flexbox.

 ![Image of the Create Account webpage](/static/images/Readme_Markdown/create-account.png) *A user can create an account*

 <a name="log-in"></a>
 2. Log in

+* Form styled with flexbox.

 ![Image of the Log In webpage](/static/images/Readme_Markdown/log-in.png) *A user can log in*